Scifabric/pdftranscribe/README.md

     $ pbs update_project
 ```

+**NOTE**: we provide templates also for Bootstrap v2 in case your PyBossa
+server is using Bootstrap 2 instead of Bootstrap 3.
+See the rest of the files.

 Please, check the full documentation here about how to create a project in the
 command line with pbs: